-Jesus Shrestha (2018-2020) is a Masters by Research Candidate at the University of Technology Sydney in the faculty of Biomedical Engineering.
+Jesus Shrestha (2018-2021) is a PhD candidate at the University of Technology Sydney in the faculty of Biomedical Engineering.
 He completed his Bachelor of Medicine and Bachelor of Surgery (MBBS) degree from Kathmandu Medical College, Nepal followed by over 2 years of clinical experience as a Medical doctor.
 He also worked as an overseas researcher for “Re-sequencing project of 1,000 Southeast Asian Individuals using the 100 Pharmacogene-NGS panel” project.
-He is currently working under the supervision of Prof. Majid Warkiani and Prof. Dr Maliheh Ghadiri on development of Microfluidic Lung-on-a-Chip models.
+He is currently working under the supervision of Prof. Majid Warkiani and Dr. Maliheh Ghadiri on development of Microfluidic Lung-on-a-Chip models.

-- Sajad Razavi Bazaz (2018-2021) is a PhD candidate at University of Technology Sydney (UTS).
+- Sajad Razavi Bazaz (2018-2021) is a PhD candidate at the University of Technology Sydney (UTS).
 He received his Bachelor degree in Mechanical Engineering from Ferdowsi University of Mashhad, Iran in 2015.
 Afterwards, he completed his Master degree at Tehran University, Iran, as a first rank student in Biomedical Engineering in 2017.
-During his Master thesis, he focused on microfluidic devices, especially their numerical modeling in terms of micromixing, droplet generation, and polymerase chain reaction (PCR); and established a keen interest in modeling in microscales.
-His Master thesis concerned the formation of a “hybrid” micromixer constituting of different mixing units.
-As an engineer, he developed an interest in statistical optimization methods and began to apply these to microfluidic devices.
-Following his passion in microfluidic devices, he joined UTS’ school of Biomedical Engineering under the supervision of Prof. Warkiani.
-Currently, he is engaged in developing of different “plug-and-play” microfluidic devices via 3D printing methods.
+During his Master thesis, he focused on numerical simualtion of microfluidic systems such as micromixers and micro-PCR machines, and established a broad interest in CFD simualtions of LOC platforms.
+As an engineer, he developed an interest in statistical optimization methods and began to apply these knowledge to microfluidic devices.
+Following his passion in microfluidics, he joined UTS’ school of Biomedical Engineering under the supervision of Prof. Warkiani.
+Currently, he is engaged in developing of different “plug-and-play” microfluidic devices using various 3D printing technologies.

 Lin Ding (2018-2021) is a PhD candidate in the School of Biomedical Engineering of the University of Technology Sydney (UTS).
 He received his B.Sc. degree with honours from the University of Sheffield, England and M.Sc. from UTS in 2018.
 He now transferred to the Faculty of Engineering and Information Technology to join Dr Warkiani’s group, with co-supervision of Professor Tipper, the School of Biomedical Engineering, UTS and Prof. Vesey, Regenus Ltd. He is working on design and development of novel microfluidic systems for large-scale manufacturing of Stem Cells using SMART micro-carries and also development of new tools for extraction and study of exosomes.

 Hamidreza Aboulkheyr (2018-2021) is a PhD candidate in School of Biomedical Engineering at UTS.
 He received his BSc degree in the field of genetics.
 In 2013, he completed his Master degree in Bioscience and Biotechnology with special focus on cancer biology from University Technology Malaysia.
 Afterwards, in 2014, he joined to one of the top research institute in Iran known as Royan Institute of Stem Cells Biology and Technology as research assistant in the field of cancer genetics and molecular oncology.
 During the four years’ experience, he has been involved with numerous projects particularly in-vitro tumor modeling and drug screening.
 Hamidreza has interest in molecular and cellular biology of lung cancer, lung tumor microenvironment, tumor-on-chip, and cancer immunotherapy and targeted therapy.
-In his current research project, he involves assessment of epigenetic modifications in transformation of non-small cell lung cancer to small cell lung cancer in addition to modeling NSCLC transformation and drug screening of resistance lung cancer cells against immunotherapy agents in a novel microfluidic system.
+In his current research project, he is trying model and asses the immunomodulatory role of key components in the tumour microenvironment (TME) using 3D microfluidic devices.

 Steven Vasilescu (2019-2022) is a PhD candidate in the School of Biomedical Engineering at UTS.
 He concluded his undergraduate study at UTS in 2018 with a Bachelor of Mechanical Engineering and a Bachelor of Biotechnology.
 Steven has been heavily involved in the development of nanomaterials for medical diagnostics within the Institute of Biomedical Materials and Devices (IBMD) at UTS for the past three years.
 Steven is currently tackling infertility issues through the development of microfluidic assisted reproductive technologies.
 Under the supervision of Associate Professor Majid Ebrahimi Warkiani, Steven aims to create safer and more reliable treatment options for couples undergoing fertility treatments.

 Dorsa Morshedi (2019-2022) is a PhD candidate at the UTS School of Biomedical Engineering.
 She received her bachelor degree in cell and molecular biology with honors (1st rank) from the Ferdowsi University of Mashhad (FUM).
 Afterwards, she completed her master degree in Medical Genetics at Mashhad University of Medical Sciences (MUMS) where she worked on the expression profiling of miRNAs in esophageal squamous cell carcinoma (ESCC) through miRNA sequencing.
-Her current research interests focus on miRNA-mediated targeting of self-renewal pathways in cancer stem cells using microfluidics.
+Her current research interests focus on design and development of new microfluidic systems for intra-cellular delivery of various cargos into the cells.

 Payar Radfar (2020-2023) is a PhD candidate in the School of Biomedical Engineering at University of Technology Sydney (UTS).
 In 2018, he completed his undergraduate studies at Auckland University of Technology in Mechanical Engineering with a First-Class Honours.
 His high GPA placed him in the top 1% engineering undergraduate students of AUT in 2018.
 Payar’s background mainly falls in application of computational fluid dynamics (CFD) within different industries such as; biomedical devices, wind power generation and HVAC design.
 Furthermore, he has worked with multiple start-up companies and has a great interest in entrepreneurship.
 Payar is a passionate engineer who wishes to learn innovative concepts in single cell industry and his research focuses on development of next generation technologies in this field.